ChrstphrHll/npc_gen/students/Nebulon Faelyn.md

 ---
 ### Description
 - 1st year Gnome Ranger in Treskal
-- wavy brunette hair that's loose around the shoulders, Green eyes, and Pale skin
+- short curly pink hair that's plain, Green eyes, and Pale skin
 - Is Impassive and Contradictory, and has People as their ideal

 ### Organizations